fgasdia/EPPIonization.jl/README.md

 ## Citations

-This code is based on
+This code is based on:

 Xu, Wei, Marshall, Robert A, Tyssoy, Hilde Nesse, & Fang, Xiaohua.
 (2020).
 A Generalized Method for Calculating Atmospheric Ionization by Energetic Electron Precipitation. https://doi.org/10.5281/zenodo.3945306

 The original Matlab source code is available at https://zenodo.org/record/3945306 under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/legalcode) license.